23 Creative Ways to Boost Team Morale

 5. Online Happy Hour

 An online happy hour is a unique spin on a classic after-work activity, and a guaranteed way to boost morale.
-You can take it one step further by adding an element of interactive fun with online mixology classes, virtual wine tastings or virtual whiskey tastings!
+You can take it one step further by adding an element of interactive fun with online mixology classes or virtual wine tastings!

-Your team can learn to make classic mixed drinks, shake things up with unique craft cocktail recipes, sample wines and whiskeys from around the world and learn about the history, process and food pairings behind their favorite alcoholic beverage.
-These experiences are led by the best mixologists, sommeliers and scotch stewards in the industry, making them every bit as educational as they are fun.
+Your team can learn to make classic mixed drinks, shake things up with unique craft cocktail recipes, sample wines from around the world and learn about the history, process and food pairings behind their favorite alcoholic beverage.
+These experiences are led by the best mixologists and sommeliers in the industry, making them every bit as educational as they are fun.

 Games and Challenges to Boost Employee Morale